PLP-WebTechnologies/feb-2025-css3-transitions-animations-js-functions-Luchiri/README.md

 # CSS3 Transitions, Animations, and Advanced JavaScript Functions
+This project demonstrates how to use CSS animations, JavaScript functions for dynamic behaviour, and local storage to persist user preferences.
+The webpage includes buttons to trigger animations and save user preferences. regarding the animation state.

+## Features

+- CSS Animation - The #box element to move back and forth when triggered by a button.
+- Local Storage - The user's animation prefernce is saved in.
+- User Interaction - Users can trigger the animation and save their preference using interactive buttons.

-## Objectives
+## Technologies Used
+- HTML -Used to structure the webpage and create the buttons and animation container.

-Create smooth CSS transitions and animations.
+- CSS - Used to create smooth transitions and define keyframe animations.
-Use JavaScript functions for dynamic behavior.
-Implement local storage for data persistence.

-## Instructions
-Add CSS animations to elements like buttons or images.

->[!NOTE]
-> - Write a JavaScript function that:
-> - Stores and retrieves user preferences using localStorage.
+- JavaScript - Used to manage user interactions, trigger animations, and store/retrieve preferences in localStorage.
-> - Implements an animation triggered by user actions.

-## Tasks

-Create a CSS animation.
-Store data in localStorage.
-Apply JavaScript to trigger animations.

-Happy Coding! 💻✨